Sales engineering: When to include Specialists and SMEs

 Which SMEs should do sales engineering?

 At a previous agency, we’d enlist our senior-most developer—who had excellent client skills—to do sales engineering.
-We sometimes brought in trusted freelance developers, if the scoping was in area outside our senior employee’s expertise.
+We sometimes brought in trusted freelance developers, if the scoping was in an area outside our senior employee’s expertise.

 Is there a sign that a specific SME shouldn’t do sales engineering?

 On an Amtrak train trip several years ago, I met the owner of a construction company in the dining car.
 He mentioned specializing in custom homes, targeted to wealthy buyers in the Minneapolis area.
-As we talked about hiring challenges, he mentioned knowing a carpenter who does excellent work… but who is blunt about disliking “rich people.”
+As we talked about hiring challenges, he mentioned knowing a carpenter who does excellent work… but who was blunt about disliking “rich people.”
 Because that’s the builder’s primary market, he won’t hire the carpenter any more.

 There’s a reason your SMEs shouldn’t be 100% billable: you need them to do internal work, too.
 Some of that internal work includes business-building efforts, like sales engineering.